Ingothq/ingot-custom-test/README.md

 # Sample Ingot Test Type
 <strong>This is a guide for developers -- Ingot doesn't require any PHP knowledge to use.
 This sample plugin is to help developers create their own integrations.</strong>

+Ingot is the simplest tool for A/B testing with WordPress.
+Learn more at [IngotHQ.com](http://ingothq.com).
+If you would like to discuss custom integrations for your site, or your WordPress plugin or theme, email Josh (Josh@JoshPress.net) or DM him on WordPress slack (Shelob9).

 ### What This Does
 As is, this is a plugin, that creates a custom Ingot click test that shows a a variety of images -- in this case cute cat photos.
 It's starts the test when a user goes to the front-page and it tracks a conversion when the reach a page with the ID of 42.
 It provides a function for displaying the chosen cute cat photo.